Sport in New Zealand

-Sport in New Zealand largely reflects the nation's colonial heritage, with some of the most popular sports being rugby union, rugby league, cricket, association football, Australian rules football, basketball, horse racing and netball, which are primarily played in Commonwealth countries.
+Sport in New Zealand largely reflects the nation's British colonial heritage, with some of the most popular sports being rugby union, rugby league, cricket, football, footy, basketball, horse racing and netball, which are primarily played in Commonwealth countries.
 New Zealand has enjoyed success in many sports, notably rugby union (considered the national sport), rugby league, cricket, America's Cup sailing, world championship and Olympics events, and motorsport.
 Rugby union is the most popular sport in New Zealand.

-Other popular sports include squash, golf, hockey, tennis, cycling, and tramping, baseball and a variety of water sports, particularly sailing, rowing, and surf sports.
+Other popular sports include squash, golf, hockey, tennis, cycling and tramping, baseball and a variety of water sports, particularly sailing, rowing, and surf sports.
 Winter sports such as skiing and snowboarding are also popular, as are indoor and outdoor bowls.

 Administration

 Sport New Zealand is the main government agency responsible for governing sport and recreation in New Zealand.
 It was established in 2003 by the Sport and Recreation New Zealand Act 2002, consolidating three agencies into one, and was known as Sport and Recreation New Zealand (SPARC) until February 2012.